-Program Area Count (FTE) Value Director of Public Safety & Accountability 1.00 1.00 \$185,015 Administration/Investigations (OPSA) 1.00 1.00 \$120,014 Senior Council Representative 1.00 1.00 \$118.938 TOTAL • \$423,967
+Program Area Count (FTE) Value

+Administration/Investigations (OPSA) 1.00 1.00 \$120,014

+TOTAL • • \$120,014

-- The Office of Public Safety Accountability (OPSA) is a small department with only 4.0 FTE positions.
-Currently, there is one OPSA Specialist vacancy.
-Prior to the initiation of the hiring freeze, the position was open for recruitment, but was not filled due to the prior Director's pending separation from City service.
-This position is in discussions to be converted to an Inspector General position for independent investigation of police incidents. - This position is essential to managing the workload associated with administration, investigations, operations, and audits.
+- This position is essential to managing the workload associated with administration, investigations, operations, and audits.
 The Specialist is the advanced journey level classification in the Department and performs the most highly confidential, complex, and analytical duties.
-The Specialist also supports the Department by relieving the Director of daily direct and indirect supervision and training of staff, developing the budget, managing the Commission, and preparing complex statistical and narrative reports among other duties. - Currently, and since September of 2019, the OPS Accountability Analyst has been performing "out-of-class" assignments in the absence of a permanent Specialist.
+The Specialist also supports the Department by relieving the Director of daily direct and indirect supervision and training of staff, developing the budget, managing the Commission, and preparing complex statistical and narrative reports among other duties. - Since September 2019, the OPS Accountability Analyst has been performing "out-of-class" assignments in the absence of a permanent Specialist.
 The Analyst is expected to continue the out-of-class assignment until a Specialist is hired.
 This out-of-class assignment has and continues to demonstrate an essential need for a journey level Specialist.
-Unfortunately, the absence of a Specialist, and re-direction of the Analyst has resulted in a growing gap in the Department's ability to fully sustain the workload and customer service expectations. - On June 8, 2020, the new Director took the lead of the Department.
+Unfortunately, the absence of a Specialist, and re-direction of the Analyst has resulted in a growing gap in the Department's ability to fully sustain the workload and customer service expectations. - On June 8, 2020, a new Director took the lead of the Department.
 To ensure the new Director has the opportunity to develop an efficient and effective office, the Director needs the flexibility to fill the Specialist position.
-Allowing the Office of Public Safety Accountability to function at full capacity will ensure the Department's success in achieving the Council's public safety accountability directives. - The Senior Council Representative position has been held vacant to financially cover the cost of two non-budgeted Council Representatives.
-The City Council offices have various hiring models where the use of classifications is flexible to serve the needs of the district's constituents.
-The authority for this model is contained in the "staffing changes" section of the current budget resolution.
+Allowing the Office of Public Safety Accountability to function at full capacity will ensure the Department's success in achieving the Council's public safety accountability directives.